Generalization of Long-Range Machine Learning Potentials in Complex Chemical Spaces: Introduction

 This is especially problematic for the development of machine learning interatomic potentials (MLIPs), which have become increasingly popular in recent years due to their ability to deliver near-DFT accuracy at a fraction of the computational cost \cite{Anstine2023}, enabling simulations of larger systems and longer timescales that would otherwise be unfeasible \cite{Eckhoff2019-jl, unkeMachineLearningForce2021a}.
 The increasing popularity of MLIPs has also led to a surge in new architectures, with graph neural networks (GNN) emerging as a particularly promising approach \cite{Batzner2022}.
 Further advances, such as equivariant GNNs (ensuring the preservation of physical symmetries) and message-passing, have significantly improved the viability of these models \cite{Musaelian2023}.
 This has made MLIPs a practical alternative to both classical force fields and quantum methods.
 However, their usefulness is ultimately constrained by the issue of generalization to out-of-distribution samples \cite{Cui2025-yg}.
 This limitation arises from not only the vastness of chemical space but also the conformational diversity of individual molecules.
 At the same time, there has been a growing interest in developing universal or foundational MLIPs\cite{batatia2024foundationmodelatomisticmaterials,wood2025umafamilyuniversalmodels,Kovacs2025-za, benedini2025universalmachinelearningpotential}.
 This trend is motivated by the desire to cover broader regions of chemical space with a single model, making generalizability even more important.

-Achieving a truly generalizable MLIP would likely require capturing different types of interactions without overestimating any single one.
-This can be justified based on the decomposition of the total energy of a system into $E_{\text{SR}}$ (short-range) and $E_{\text{LR}}$ (long-range) contributions:
+Achieving a truly generalizable MLIP would require capturing different types of interactions without overestimating any single one.
+Typically the total energy of a system is decomposed into $E_{\text{SR}}$ (short-range) and $E_{\text{LR}}$ (long-range) contributions:

 Due to computational constraints, MLIPs can only access interactions within a finite effective cut-off radius.
-Thus, they are likely to overestimate short-range interactions to compensate for the missing long-range contributions, especially in strictly local models such as Allegro \cite{Musaelian2023}, which only exchange information within a short cut-off \cite{Batzner2022} (see Figure \ref{fig:LR_influence}).
+Thus, they are likely to overestimate short-range interactions to compensate for the missing or incorrectly modeled long-range contributions, especially in strictly local models such as Allegro \cite{Musaelian2023}, which only exchange information within a short cut-off \cite{Batzner2022} (see Figure \ref{fig:LR_influence}).
 This would suggest that such models may overfit to the training data, thereby reducing their generalizability.
-Additionally, separating short- and long-range energy contributions could improve model performance by encouraging better representation of both interaction types.